 Useful Information about Well Inspections

 Once you receive the reports from your well inspection and from any other tests that were performed, you should retain the records and keep them in a safe place, along with construction documents from when the well was first dug.
+Most wells have a life expectancy of about 20 years or more.
+Having your records on hand will be useful in determining when you might need to replace it, and necessary if you sell your house.

 How much can you expect to pay for a well inspection?
 The cost varies according to the area and is based on the sampling methods, test procedures and the number of tests performed, but a homeowner can generally plan on spending around $150-$350.
 More extensive sampling for more contaminants can raise the cost.